Chinese social media abuzz as netizens follow US election results

 BEIJING: Located next to the Drum Tower, one of Beijing’s most famous monuments is Yaoji Chaogan noodle restaurant.

-Its humble exterior hides a surprisingly history – the eatery holds a special place in both culinary and diplomatic records.
+Its humble exterior hides a surprising history – the eatery holds a special place in both culinary and diplomatic records.

 In 2011, Joe Biden – who was then the United States’ vice president – made an unexpected visit, creating a moment that Chinese newspapers dubbed “noodle diplomacy”.

-Almost a decade later, when Biden won the previous US presidential polls in 2020, curious diners formed massive queues at the family-owned eatery to sample what he ordered.
+Curious diners formed massive queues at the family-owned eatery in the weeks after to sample what he ordered.

 Yao Yan, the 70-year-old owner of the restaurant, said Biden spent 79 yuan (US$11) during his 20-minute stay on local dishes including noodles and buns.